Higher order expansion for the probabilistic local well-posedness theory for a cubic nonlinear Schr\"odinger equation: Introduction

 \Cref{sec:multilinear-estimates} is devoted to the proof of bilinear and multilinear estimates.
 We establish boundedness of pointwise products of space-time functions in terms of the norms $X^\xs$, $Y^S$, and \(X^{*,\xs}\).

 In \Cref{sec:deteministic-fixed-point} contains the proof of the deterministic \Cref{thm:intro-deterministic-controlled-well-posedness} using a fixed point argument.

 In \Cref{sec:multilinear-probabilistic-estimates} is dedicated to probabilistic estimates and to the proof of \Cref{thm:random-multilinear-classical-bounds}.
 The section begins by defining ternary trees, an efficient bookkeeping tool to track the dependence of the multilinear correction terms \(\rz_{k}\) on the initial data.
+In this section we also state the multilinear chaos estimate that is the starting point of our probabilistic analysis.
+While this result is known, especially in the case of Gaussian random variables, we provide a self-contained elementary proof in \Cref{sec:multilinear-chaos-appendix}.

 Finally, in \Cref{sec:conclusion}, we combine the deterministic results with the probabilistic estimates to prove \Cref{thm:random-local-wellposedness} and \Cref{thm:random-multilinear-classical-bounds}.